-Note: this post is largely just a joke.
+Note: this post contains humor.
 If you don’t have a sense of humor (due to some unfortunate accident or whatever), you’d be happier reading something else.
 But if you do take this advice seriously and play through Pokemon in this manner, let me know with a comment below.

 With the release of Pokemon Ultra Sun and Ultra Moon, the real fans are disappointed because we wanted to see a Sinnoh remake instead of a remake of a game that’s hardly a year old.
 However, there’s already a Sinnoh remake that we can play on 3DS, and that game is called Pokemon Platinum.